Bill Haisten: The ORU shocker – a conquest of Ohio State and the biggest win in program history

 The Golden Eagles were toughened by a nonconference schedule that was rated the third-toughest in Division I. They overcame great pressure and adversity to capture the Summit League Tournament.
 When Ohio State had a four-point lead with 2½ minutes remaining in the second half, ORU didn’t blink.

-In a South Region game played at Purdue’s Mackey Arena in West Lafayette, Indiana, the Golden Eagles pushed Ohio State into overtime period, during which Obanor scored seven of his 30 total points.
-The game ended with Ohio State’s Duane Washington Jr. misfired on a 3-point attempt.
+In a South Region game played at Purdue’s Mackey Arena in West Lafayette, Indiana, the Golden Eagles pushed Ohio State into an overtime period, during which Obanor scored seven of his 30 total points.
+The game ended with Ohio State’s Duane Washington Jr. misfiring on a 3-point attempt.

 “I thought we would win,” a poker-faced Mills said during his postgame Zoom.